OnePlus Nord N10 5G review: An affordable 5G phone with few compromises

 The phone is equipped with a Snapdragon 690 processor.
 Though on paper that's not as fast or as powerful as the OnePlus Nord, Motorola One 5G and the Pixel 4A 5G's Snapdragon 765 chipset, the N10 5G tracked closely with the phones when it came to benchmark tests.
 I also didn't notice any speed issues or laggy behavior during my time with the phone.

 The N10 5G has a beefy 4,300-mAh battery, which is the same capacity as the more expensive OnePlus 8.
 Anecdotally, the phone can easily last a day or two without a charge with mild usage.
 At the end of one particular night, the battery was only at 70% after I took the phone out during the day to take a bunch of photos and browse the internet.
-A preliminary battery test for continuous video playback on Airplane mode yielded 16 hours, 30 minutes.
+Battery tests for continuous video playback on Airplane mode averaged 16 hours, 27 minutes.
 For comparison, the OnePlus 8 lasted longer, at nearly 19 hours.

 N10 5G's software and interface